noah-nuebling/javascript-playground-nov-2025/README.md

     open -a /Applications/Google\ Chrome.app/ --args --allow-file-access-from-files
 - Then just open index.html

-Additional notes on NoFramework [Dec 2025]
+Update: [Dec 2025]

-    - This Reddit thread sounds like **there is interest** in something like this: https://www.reddit.com/r/AskProgramming/comments/1puhkhg/why_is_the_modern_web_so_slow/
+    - This Reddit thread sounds like **there is interest** in something like NoFramework: https://www.reddit.com/r/AskProgramming/comments/1puhkhg/why_is_the_modern_web_so_slow/

     - Recently been thinking: Biggest downside to current NoFramework is **no hot reloading**